 - Set up the subscriptions as cyclic subscriptions for 1s, 3s or 9s.
 Preferably 9s.
 Only subscribe to OPC properties supporting cyclic subscriptions. - Max 500 subscriptions are allowed with update rate greater than 10s per connectivity server (single or redundant pair). - For 1s, 3s and 9s the following applies: The RTA CPU load is independent of how many properties you will request on the same tag, provided the same Update Rate is used. - Do not load the RTA CPU higher than 50%.
-Use 'RTA Board Config' command ANPER SYSTEM LOAD analyze to monitor the RTA CPU load. - To minimize disturbance when the subscription is started, divide your subscriptions into several OPC groups.
+Use 'RTA Board Config' command ANPER SYSTEM LOAD analyze to monitor the RTA CPU load.
+For systems with Connectivity Server redundancy, requiring fail-overs to be free of interference, a maximum RTA load of 40% is recommended.
+This limit is also recommended when only one of the two redundant Connectivity Servers is running. - To minimize disturbance when the subscription is started, divide your subscriptions into several OPC groups.
 Not more than 1000 process objects in each group are recommended.
 When starting up or stopping the subscriptions, do it group by group in order not to overload the RTA and Controller. - The average CPU load in the Controller should not exceed 80% after starting up the subscriptions. - If 3'rd party clients are subscribing for many items, there is a risk for communication jam between the controller and connectivity server when client are started.
 See Appendix H, Special Configuration for how to set up Data Subscription flow control to minimize problems.